arbayer4/Carbon-Neutral-Flights/README.md

 ### MVP/PostMVP

-The functionality will then be divided into two separate lists: MPV and PostMVP.
-Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

 #### MVP
-*These are examples only.
-Replace with your own MVP features.*

-- Find and use external api
-- Render data on page
-- Allow user to choose favorites
+- Departure and arrival search box for User.
+- Checkbox if flight is roundtrip
+- Utilize third-party API to pull carbon footprint data from flight.
+- Render carbon footprint data to page, including price of the carbon offset, and link to purchase offsets
+- Include graphic of air-travel environmental impacts.

 #### PostMVP
-*These are examples only.
-Replace with your own Post-MVP features.*

-- Add second API
+- Add second API that could add useful travel information about the destination city.
-- Use local storage to save user favorites
+- CSS/Javascript Animation-maybe showing airplane taking off and landing when user submits.
+Another animation could be a random number generator for bringing up the price of the offset.

 ## Project Schedule

-This schedule will be used to keep track of your progress throughout the week and align with our expectations.

-You are **responsible** for scheduling time with your squad to seek approval for each deliverable by the end of the corresponding day, excluding `Saturday` and `Sunday`.

 |  Day | Deliverable | Status
 |---|---| ---|